michelcourbon/mspgcc20/README.md

 in test..
 be carefull.. at this moment..
 - sky platform bug.. and compilation error : processor unhandled !!!!!

-- wismote collect-view don't work !!!
+mspgcc works now

-but usefull without
+- with instant contiki VM 2.6
-- work with instant contiki VM 2.6
+- with xubuntu 12.10

-- tools for BSL and wismote V1 devices
+some tools for BSL and wismote V1 devices

 in future.. many examples & contiki code